ModiaSim/Modia3D.jl/docs/src/index.md

 ### Version 0.10.3

+- New script `Modia3D/create_Modia3D_sysimage.jl` to create a sysimage for a much faster startup (usage see Installation notes above or README.md file).

 - New keyword `Scene(provideAnimationHistory=true)` in order to store animation data compactly during a simulation run.
   After `simulate!(instantiatedModel, ...)`, the animation data of a `Model3D(..)` can be retrieved as dictionary via the new function `get_animationHistory(instantiatedModel, modelPathAsString)`

-- Improvements of the MPR algorithm to determine the distances between Object3Ds.
+- Improvements of the MPR algorithm (which determines the distances between Object3Ds).

 ### Version 0.10.2